 At any time, Saint Anselm College Officials can designate a Snow Emergency or Storm Cleanup.
-These events can be throughout the 24 hour period and can run for consecutive days.
+These events can be throughout the 24-hour period and can run for consecutive days.

-In the event of snow removal/clean-up where large parking areas need to be cleared and treated, the Office of Safety and Security shall consult with SAC Physical Plant, Residential Life and Education, and SAC Communications to issue campus wide notifications that these measures will be undertaken.
-A schedule of which lots will be cleared and which cars must be moved will be posted on the college web site, SAC Facebook, and SAC Twitter accounts.
-Signs will be posted at the affected lots, and notices may be placed in the appropriate dorm facilities.
-These directives must be adhered to.
+In the event of snow removal/clean-up where large parking areas need to be cleared and treated, the Department of Safety and Security shall consult with SAC Physical Plant, Residential Life and Education, and SAC Communications to issue campus wide notifications that these measures will be undertaken.
 Failure to comply with these requests may result in cars being towed or immobilized at the owner's expense.